CodeNinja789-coding/Microbit_simple_Encryption/README.md

 > Open this page at [https://codeninja789-coding.github.io/microbit_simple_encryption/](https://codeninja789-coding.github.io/microbit_simple_encryption/)

+## How it works
+It uses the transposition cipher and reverses the encrypted message.
+Designed for micro:bit.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.